 - In a medium bowl, whisk to combine the flour, chopped pistachios, sugar, cinnamon, salt and the zest.
 Use a pastry cutter, two forks or your fingers to cut the cold butter into the flour and sugar mixture until it forms small pebble sized crumbs.
 Some can be large and some smaller.
 Place in the fridge to chill until needed.

-FOR THE RHUBARB COFFEE CAKE
+RHUBARB COFFEE CAKE

 - Preheat oven to 350 F. Lightly butter or spray then line an 8×8″ pan with parchment paper.
 Leave some excess parchment paper hanging over two sides to make it easier to remove the bars once baked and cooled.